moderncampus/cms-examples/example-code-course-catalog/readme.md

 Note, if adding a catalog to an existing project that follows closely with the existing implementation skeleton, you can follow these steps:

 - Download _resources directory of the current site.
-- Create new site in OU Campus.
+- Create new site in Omni CMS.
 - Upload _resources directory from the old site.
 - Upload course catalog skeleton.
 - Publish current/_data and current/_config.pcf